openpharma/roxytypes/README.md

 ```

 You'll be prompted with a preview of changes and the option to continue by
 making edits or aborting changes.
-By default, this assumes that your existing
-parameters descriptions, if they do follow a typed convention, are preceeded by
+By default, will look for type signatures as
+parenthesized inline code at the start of your descriptions.
+That is, that
-`` (`type`) ``.
+descriptions are written like `` (`type`) description ``.

-If that's not the case, you can specify your own format to use:
+If that's not the case, you can specify your own format.
+For example, if your
+types were in square brackets, you could specify a format like:

 ```r
 roxytypes::convert("[`{type}`] {description}")